wow01022634/LearnPythonin3hours/README.md

-# Learn Python Coding in 3hours
+# Learn Python Coding in 3 hours

 This is excerceise files from Learn Python Coding in 3 hours.
 Please feel free to enjoy downlownding and manpulating the source code while learning.